aanalpatil24/CPP-Deep-Learning-Neural-Network-Framework/README.md

 # NEXUS - C++ Deep Learning Neural Network Framework

-A zero-dependency, bare-metal deep learning execution framework engineered in **C++20** for sub-microsecond inference latency and deterministic memory behavior.
+A zero-dependency, bare-metal deep learning execution framework engineered in **C++20** for sub-microsecond inference latency and deterministic memory behaviour.

-Designed from scratch for **High-Frequency Trading (HFT)** and real-time quantitative risk analytics, this engine is built to bypass standard OS overhead and maximize silicon-level throughput.
+Designed from scratch for real-time quantitative risk analytics, this engine is built to bypass standard OS overhead and maximize silicon-level throughput.

 ## The Architectural Experiment
 This repository contains two distinct implementations of the exact same mathematical engine to demonstrate the performance impact of hardware-aware C++ design.

 ### 1. `CPP_Neural_Network_Base/` (The Control)